Smoked And Braised Beef Short Ribs Sorta Provencal

 2 large onions, coarsely chopped

-2 ribs celery, trimmed and cut into 1/2" chunks
+2 ribs celery, trimmed and cut into bite size chunks

-1 head garlic, broken into cloves, peeled, and cut in half
+6 cloves of garlic, peeled, and cut in half

-2 teaspoon dried herbes de Provence (or equal parts thyme, basil, tarragon)
+2 teaspoon dried herbes de Provence (or equal parts thyme, basil, and tarragon)

 2 whole bay leaves